ghiscoding/excel-builder-vanilla/README.md

 ## Live Demo

-Visit the [**Live demo**](https://ghiscoding.github.io/excel-builder-vanilla/) to get started and see all available options and methods that the library offers (all the demos are WYSIWYG (what you is what you'll get, UI vs Export)).<br>
+Visit the [**Live demo**](https://ghiscoding.github.io/excel-builder-vanilla/) to get started and see all available options and methods that the library offers (all the demos are WYSIWYG (what you is what you'll get in the Excel Export)).<br>
 You can also take a look at the "[Used by](#used-by)" section below to see real world applications taking advantage of this library.

 ## License